Proofreading 3: Progress

 - Do you have a basic working knowledge of Word?

-P3 is an assessed course.
+Proofreading 3: Progress is an assessed course.
 Passing the final assignment acts as part qualification for acceptance into the proofreading mentoring scheme.
-Two upgrade points are awarded for completing the course, and a further three for passing the final assignment.

 What you should know after the course